jborichevskiy/up-and-to-the-right/content/ideas.md

 * or want to tell me why it won't work and I'm an idiot

-... [get in touch](/about)! - I'd love to be a sounding board or an advisor or something in between.
+... then you should [get in touch](/about).
+I'd love to be a sounding board or just chat about interesting things!
+Inspired by [this page](https://beepb00p.xyz/ideas.html).

 ---

-* Everything described in my [Digital Tools I Wish Existed](/posts/digital-tools) post

 ## Collaboration & learning